Propagation of Wave Packets Close to Conical Intersections: Passing through the gap region

 \subsection{The Landau--Zener model}

-For $\eta \in \C^2$, we consider the model problem The goal of this subsection is to compare the solution of the model problem with the solution of \eqref{eqUeps}.
-To achieve this, we first transform the system \eqref{eqmodel} into a Landau--Zener problem, for which the asymptotics of the solution when $\eta$ is in a compact set by setting $\eta = \diff w(q^{\flat})y$.
-Finally, we localize the solution of \eqref{eqmodel} in order to compare it with the solution of \eqref{eqUeps}.\\
+For $\eta \in \C^2$, we consider the model problem The goal of this subsection is to compare the solution of the model problem with the solution of ~\eqref{eqUeps}.
+To achieve this, we first transform the system \eqref{eqmodel} into a Landau--Zener problem, for which the asymptotics of the solution are known when $\eta \, + \, \dfrac{\alpha}{\sqrt{r \varepsilon}}$ is in a compact set.\\